-The Bible does not say the serpent had a sexual union with Eve.
+No, the Bible does not indicate the serpent had a sexual union with Eve.
 The Bible plainly teaches that the serpent lied and tricked Eve into eating the forbidden fruit.

 The account of Adam and Eve and the serpent in the Garden of Eden is found in Genesis, chapters 2 and 3.
 “The LORD God took the man and put him in the Garden of Eden to work it and take care of it.
 And the LORD God commanded the man, “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:15-17).
 After Adam had been in the Garden for a time, the Lord made a “suitable helper for him,” a woman made from Adam’s rib (Genesis 2:20-22).